chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v0.1.0

-- [!] when installing a version, go through all vhdl code and append the version to the entity name's for that block

 - [!] install a level for majors (gets rewritten when a new install comes that fulfills this level)
 	ex: /v0
 		/v1